Mariam-Badeji/Global-Skincare-and-Beauty-E-Commerce-Dashboard/README.md

 - The Corporate segment accounted for more than half of the company’s total profit at 57.73%, while the Consumer and Self-Employed segments contributed 33.08% and 9.19%, respectively.
 - The top-spending customer, identified as ID “LS-172001402”, spent a total of $7,351 between 2020 and 2023 and is located in the Central U.S. region.
 - The customer with ID “SV-203651406” placed the highest number of orders across all years.
+- An analysis of customer performance revealed that a small group of customers contributed a significant portion of total sales and profit, indicating a concentrated customer base.
+High-value customers, such as Customer ID “SV-203651406”, consistently made the most orders and generated substantial revenue.
+This suggests that loyal and repeat customers play a key role in driving business performance, highlighting the importance of customer retention strategies to sustain growth and profitability.